Cray-HPE/docs-csm/troubleshooting/known_issues/qlogic_driver_crash.md

 ## Fix

-Working with vendor to fix qlogic driver code, once fix is released we will add the new qlogic driver to our firmware pack.
+The vendor is working to fix the Qlogic driver code.
+Once a fix is released, the new Qlogic driver will be added to the firmware pack.